 [xl] Johanna Niegel, Laying a foundation for Europe, Trusts & Trustees 13(5): 123 (2007).

-Charlotte Ku Charlotte Ku is Professor and Director of Global Programs at Texas A&M University School of Law.
+Charlotte Ku Charlotte Ku is a Professor at Texas A&M University School of Law.
 Her specialties include international law and global governance.
 She has previously served as Professor and Assistant Dean for Graduate and International Legal Studies at University of Illinois College of Law, Acting Director of Lauterpacht Research Centre for International Law at University of Cambridge, and Executive Director and Executive Vice President at American Society of International Law.